Best Gift Ideas For Runners

 Running Socks – Another pressie that will always be welcomed by a keen runner is a good pair of running socks.
 If you don’t know your runner’s preferred brand, go for one like Thousand Mile, Hilly or Balega, which consistently do well in reviews.

-Medal Hanger – 2020 may have put a lot of runners’ medal ambitions on hold, but any keen runner will be grateful for a stylish medal hanger on which to display the bling they have achieved whilst racing.
+Medal Hanger – with mass entry in-person races back on the agenda by secnd half of 2021, runners are starting to bring home the bling again and probably wondering where to put it all.
+The runner in your life will be grateful for a stylish medal hanger on which to proudly display the medals that their racing efforts have achieved.
 There is a huge range available, from hangers that incorporate a trophy shelf to personalised versions with a different hook for each different race distance.
-One of our favourites is this wooden one from the Pushka Gifts store on Not on the High Street, which can be personalised with a name and an inspirational quote.
+Support a small business by exploring the range of wooden medal hangers on Etsy.
+Many sellers can customise your purchase with a name and an ispirational quote.

 Long Run Rescue Hamper – If you have a bit of time to put this together, it will certainly go down a treat with the long distance runner in your life!
 All you need to do is fill a basket or bag of your choice with the follow items to create the perfect post-run recovery experience: